Pradarsh1234/Chum_Prediction/README.md

 The dataset consists of various features related to the bank customers, such as:

 -Customer ID: Unique identifier for each customer.

 -Age: The age of the customer.

-Gender: Male/Female.
+-Gender: Male/Female.

-Account Balance: The current balance in the customer’s account.
+-Account Balance: The current balance in the customer’s account.

-Credit Score: Customer's credit score.
+-Credit Score: Customer's credit score.

-Number of Products: Number of products/services the customer is using.
+-Number of Products: Number of products/services the customer is using.

-IsActiveMember: Whether the customer is an active member.
+-IsActiveMember: Whether the customer is an active member.

-Estimated Salary: The estimated yearly salary of the customer.
+-Estimated Salary: The estimated yearly salary of the customer.

-Churn: A binary label (1 = churn, 0 = no churn), indicating whether the customer left the bank.
+-Churn: A binary label (1 = churn, 0 = no churn), indicating whether the customer left the bank.
+# Model Training

+The Random Forest classifier was chosen due to its ability to handle complex datasets and interactions between features.
+The model was trained using a set of features like customer age, account balance, credit score, and number of products.
+# License
+This project is licensed under the MIT License.